finooiigee/QWD/home/e/wiki/APL/debugging/inspect.md

 └───┴───┴─────┴───┘
 ```

-This is not intended to be a helpful tool, instead it attempts to be useful in presentations - as a means to visualize an idea in focus.
-Additionally, it can be applied to view an operation in full:
+This is not intended to be a versatile tool called during execution, instead it aims to be useful in presentations - as a means to visualize an idea in focus.
+Additionally, it can be applied to view an operation's steps in their entirety:

 ```apl
     (##.analysis.names 'primes') {⍺(↑,⍥⊂¨)(primes inspect ⍺)⍵} 5